The power of Google search

 Commercial investigation refers to searches for information on products/services.

-These searches could also be called pre-transactional intent as they’re done by users who are researching products/services before they buy.
+These searches may also be called pre-transactional intent as they’re done by users who are researching products/services before they buy.

 For example, a commercial investigation search might be something like ‘most energy efficient heating system’ or ‘mobile phone network with best coverage’.